Code-SameerKhan/Employee-resignation-prediction/README.md

 # Model building
 * A classification model attempts to draw some conclusion from observed values.
-* Given continuious or categorical or both faetures, the model classifies according to the target class.
+* Given continuous or categorical or both faetures, the model classifies according to the target class.
 * Popular algorithms that can be used for binary classification include:

 1. Logistic Regression